chriskzn/angular_training_cert_dev/README.md

 ##### Example of Fixed Application
 This is an example of what the functionality should look like for the completed exercise.

+## Some Random Questions
+1. One of the following syntaxes is correct for injecting a LoginService in LoginComponent.
+Which one is it?

+- @Injectable()
+loginService: LoginService;
+- **myService = inject(LoginService);**
+- loginservice = create(LoginService)
+- loginService = constructor(loginService: LoginService);

+2. In Angular, which service is used to handle HTTP requests?

+- fetch
+- **HttpClient**
+- HttpHandler
+- HttpRequest

+3. Which of the following functions is not a part of the Signals API?

+- effect()
+- **subscribe()**
+- computed()
+- signal()

+4. In Angular, what is the purpose of the @Input decorator?

+- **To allow data to be passed from a parent component to a child component**
+- To define a component's selector
+- To listen for events emitted by a child component
+- To inject a service into a component

+5. What does the RxJs map() operator do?

+- Applies a given function to each array emitted by the source Observable, and returns the resulting values as an Observable of arrays
+- **Applies a given function to each value emitted by the source Observable, and emits the resulting values as an Observable**
+- Applies a given function to each value emitted by the source Observable, and returns the resulting values as an array
+- Applies a given function to the source Observable, subscribes to it, and emits the resulting values as an Observable

+6. Which Angular CLI command is used to generate a new component?

+- ng new component my-component
+- ng g t my-component
+- ng create component my-component
+- **ng generate component my-component**

+7. What is one requirement for this syntax to work?
+loadComponent: () => import('./admin/admin.component').then(comp => comp.AdminComponent)

+- This syntax does not work
+- AdminComponent must be a standalone component
+- **AdminComponent must be in a lazy-loaded module**
+- AdminComponent must be the default export in its source file

+8. Which syntax is used to access the underlying NgForm instance in a template-driven form?

+- [ngForm]="value"
+- *ngForm="ngModel"
+- **#form="ngForm"**
+- #model="ngModel"

+9. Which CLI command should we run to compile and serve our project locally in development mode?

+- ng test
+- ng build
+- **ng serve**
+- ng server

+10. What does the following code output to the console?
+`enum UserResponse {
+ No = 0,
+ Yes = 1,
+}

+console.log(UserResponse.Yes);`

+- [object Object]
+- Yes
+- UserResponse.Yes
+- **1**